ocplatest/MCW-SAP-HANA-on-Azure/README.md

 ### Hands-on Lab

 In this hands-on lab, you will deploy stand-alone and highly-available SAP HANA environments in Azure by using Terraform and Ansible.
 Following each deployment, you will review the resulting configuration.
-For highly-available deployment, you will test several differnt failover scenarios in order to validate resiliency of the SAP HANA Pacemaker-based cluster
+For highly-available deployment, you will test several different failover scenarios in order to validate resiliency of the SAP HANA Pacemaker-based cluster

 ## Azure services and related products
 - SAP on Azure